Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-if it fails to serve one or more of the roles, or requires a person having a role to specify information that only people with other roles may know, then it is a dysfunctional design.
+if it fails to serve one or more of the roles, or requires a person having a role to specify information that only people with other roles may know, then it is a deeply dysfunctional design.

 ### Pure Functional Reactive Programming

 Given this context, a good build system at heart is a _Pure_ [_Functional Reactive Programming_](https://en.wikipedia.org/wiki/Functional_Reactive_programming) (FRP) language: its input signals are source files in the version control system and intermediate outputs, and its output signals are intermediate or final build artifacts.
 Computations from inputs to outputs constitute a _build graph_: a directed acyclic graph where individual nodes are called _actions_, and arcs are called _dependencies_.
 The signals are called _artifacts_, and, by extension, the inputs to the action that generate one of them are also called its dependencies.

 Actions in a good build system happen without side-effects: no action may interfere with another action, even less so with event sources outside the declared inputs.
 Actions are thus _reproducible_.
 Thence it follows that they can be parallelized and distributed, and their results can be cached and shared.
 A good build system is thus integrated with the version-control system that manages the changes in source files and the deployment systems that controls the changes in running artifacts.
 By analogy with content-addressed storage where the name for a file is the digest of its contents, the cache of a good build system can then be said to be _source-addressed_: the name of a file is a digest of source code sufficient to rebuild the cached value.

 For the sake of reproducibility, a good build system must therefore be
-_hermetic_: when designating and caching a computation, the system takes into account _all_ inputs necessary and sufficient to reproduce the computation; no source file outside of source-control should be used, even less so an opaque binary file, or worst of all, an external service beyond the control of the people responsible for the build.
+_hermetic_: when designating and caching a computation, the system takes into account _all_ inputs necessary and sufficient to reproduce the computation;
+no source file outside of source-control should be used, even less so an opaque binary file, or worst of all, an external service beyond the control of the people responsible for the build.
 Thus, when caching results from previous builds, there won’t be false positives whereby some relevant hidden input has changed but the build system fails to notice.

 Ideally, all computations should also be _deterministic_: repeating the same computation on two different computers at different times should yield equivalent result.
-Ideally that result should be bit for bit identical; any noise that could cause some discrepancy should be eliminated before it happens or normalized away after it does: this noise notably includes timestamps, PRNGs (unless with a controlled deterministic initial state), race conditions, address-based hashing, etc. To make this easier, all (or most) metaprograms should be written in a language where all computations are deterministic _by construction_.
+Ideally that result should be bit for bit identical;
+any noise that could cause some discrepancy should be eliminated before it happens or normalized away after it does: this noise notably includes timestamps,
+PRNGs (unless with a controlled deterministic initial state), race conditions, address-based hashing, etc.
+To make this easier, all (or most) metaprograms should be written in a language where all computations are deterministic _by construction_.
 For instance, concurrency if allowed should only be offered through _convergent_ abstractions that guarantee that the final result doesn’t depend on the order of concurrent effects.

 ### Demanding Quality